Bg

 6 month old language development includes one-syllable babbling sounds like “mamama,” “bababa,” and “dadada.”
 At this age, babies can also copy gestures like shaking their heads “yes” and “no” and make different sounds to indicate their mood.
 They are also likely to differentiate familiar faces from strangers at this stage.
 It’s normal if they express some stranger anxiety too.

-At 6 months, we recommend aiming for a total of about 14 hours of sleep over a 24-period, which usually includes about 2.5 - 3.5 hours of daytime sleep spread out over 3 naps.
+At 6 months, we recommend aiming for a over a 24-period, which usually includes about 2.5 - 3.5 hours of daytime sleep spread out over 3 naps.
 This can vary depending on individual sleep needs, so monitor your baby’s mood and energy levels when evaluating if they’re getting enough sleep.

 Wake windows at 6 months are typically around 2 - 3 hours.
 It’s normal if your baby stays awake for around 2 hours before their morning nap then can comfortably stay awake for closer to 3 hours before bedtime.
 Wake windows usually extend for babies as the day goes on.